Yar Kravtsov

 • Live message updates while work is in progress.
 Because “Loading…” isn’t helpful for thirty seconds straight.

 • Standard library only.
-I keep saying it because it’s genuinely the whole point.
+I keep saying it because that’s the point.

 Installation